umaresso/codespaces-blank/README.md

 ## Challenges we ran into
+We faced many but here are few
+#### Clarity of Project Idea
+Not everyone is clear about the projet idea so as we.
+Initially we wanted to develop a platform where you can rent websites that are re-usable for different collections.
+But after some time, we had a look at renting NFTs and we have reframed our idea to include it too.
+#### Building a Factory version of Contracts
+It was difficult for us to form factory versions for whitelisting sale creation and Rentable NFT smart contracts.
+But with the help of stackoverflow and github, we made it.
+Credits are given to the people whose code has helped us in smart contracts generation.
+#### Ensuring Uniqueness of the Project
+Uptil Dapp rent , our idea was really unique.
+But the inclusion of NFT renting made us somehow related to existing projects like reNFT.
+We need to be unique.
+We tried to ensure uniqueness by using ERC4907 standard.
+We wrote easy to understand well commented smart contracts that are fully transparent.
+Existing projects lack these features.
+Also , our availability on Tron and Ethereum gave us an edge over others.
+#### Un-availability of Laptop and Connectivity
+One of the team members did not have the laptop and good internet connection also being a university student.
+He used to borrow laptop from his friends for the work.
+At times he had to sleep at 7 pm and wake up at 12 AM to do work on their laptops when it was free.But we both made it.
+#### User experience and Decentralization
+When we wanted to show available NFTs and Dapps for rent we wanted the storage to be decentralized but smart contract performs a bunch of stuff with the records.
+We could load available NFTs from smart contracts that is a slow process but the user exprience might suffer.
+So we took the concern of user experience and decentralization and achieving both with IPFS and filecoin's web3 storage.
 ## Accomplishments that we're proud of

 ## What we learned

 ## What's next for RentWeb3
+Originality & Creativity
+How novel and innovative is the idea?
+Does it set out to do something unique or at least improve existing models?
+Technicality & Design
+What is tech like?
+Is it user-friendly and does it have comprehensive and efficient features?
+Is it designed to scale?
+Business Model & Feasibility
+What is the value proposition and how does it set out to differentiate itself?
+How will it capture the market and/or generate revenue?
+Usability
+What is the user experience like?
+Is it clean and intuitive such that users not familiar with blockchain can easily interact with the program?
+Practicality & Use Case
+Is this something the community would actually use and want?
+Will the idea have an impact on the crypto community?
+Contribution to the Crypto Ecosystem
+How does your idea increase crypto adoption, value for its users, and innovation in the field of blockchain?
+Does it welcome new users and help existing users?